• Skip to primary navigation

 3. Format New SSD Drive Using Disk Utility

-After replacing the Hard Drive on your Mac with New SSD Drive, you need to format the disk to APFS format.
+After replacing the HDD Drive of your Mac with New SSD Drive, you need to format the disk to APFS format.

-1. Turn on the Mac and immediately press and hold Command + R keys on the keyboard of your computer.
+1. Power ON the Mac > Immediately press/hold Command + R keys at the same time on the keyboard of your Mac.

-2. Release both the keys when you see your Mac starting with white Apple Logo.
+2. Release both the keys when you see the Mac starting with white Apple Logo.
 This should make your Mac go to macOS Utilities startup screen.

-3. On macOS Utilities screen, select Disk Utility option and click on Continue.
+3. On macOS Utilities screen, select the Disk Utility option and click on Continue.

 macOs Utilities Startup Screen

-4. On the next screen, type a Name for your SSD Drive and click on Apply to start the format process.
+4. On the next screen, type a Name for the New SSD Drive and click on Apply to start the format process.

 5. When the SSD Drive is formatted, close the screen and this should take you back to macOS utilities startup screen.